What Is Evolutionary Fitness? (Example, Problem, Explain)

 Evolutionary fitness is all about the fittest, who survive through natural selection.
 Natural selection has something to do with artificial selection.
 It’s like the same thing an official selection is that humans do.
 Populations tend to grow exponentially, but the thing is that environments have limited resources.

-So not all population members get to live, and they will struggle to survive.
+So, not all population members get to live, and they will struggle to survive.
 The more differences among them will make the difference, and those with the best adaptations will live longer.
 They have more children than survive the same.
-Therefore they will contribute more to the next generation and become more common in the gene pool.
+Therefore, they will contribute more to the next generation and become more common in the gene pool.
 Genetic drift causes changes in the population.

 Selection works overtime, leading to species differentiation across populations.
 Selective pressure animals compete for a lot of things.
 They compete for their niche or their roles in the environment.

-Therefore there will be fighting, and the strongest will occupy that niche.
+Therefore, there will be fighting, and the strongest will occupy that niche.
 So that’s the idea of the actual niche versus the realized niche.
 There’s also sexual or reproduction pressure to have a better chance of carrying the offspring.
 All of these things will lead to sexual selection.

 Animals have tolerance levels and can’t expand beyond a specific niche.
 So they won’t be able to live if the environment changes too fast.
 They compete for mates, shelter, and all kinds of different things, and that’s true even in humans.

-Example of evolutionary fitness
+Example of Evolutionary Fitness

 Consider many frogs sitting on logs in their habitat.
-Let’s assume these are the same frog species to breed with each other and pass down their DNA to their offspring.
+Let’s assume these are the same frog species that breed with each other and pass down their DNA to their offspring.
 Naturally, there is variety in these frogs.
 Some of these frogs are darker green, maybe almost brown.
 Some of them are lighter green.

 There is a variety of traits even in the same species.
-So back to the log.
+So, back to the log.
 Do you know what else is in this habitat?
 Predators!
 The predators find that the lighter frogs are much easier to see in this habitat than the darker frogs.
 So, in this particular environment, the darker frogs have an easier time surviving and potentially more fitness if they breed.

 Evolutionary fitness

 In the biological sense, Fitness is determined not by how long they live but by how many offspring they have.
 These darker frogs pass down their DNA to their offspring so that the new baby frogs will have DNA from their parents.
 The lighter frogs are selected since they are easier to see in this habitat.
 Over an extended period, you could expect to see a higher frequency of darker frogs.
-It could even result in all frogs in this area being darker if it continues for a very long time.
+It could even result in darker frogs in this area if it continues for a long time.

 Evolution changes over time and could take place because natural selection has occurred.
 Natural selection is a mechanism of evolution.
 It doesn’t necessarily mean that the allele for lighter color is gone completely.